gravitational/teleport/docs/4.1/admin-guide.md

 The recorded sessions are stored as raw bytes in the `sessions` directory under `log` .
 Each session consists of two files, both are named after the session ID:

-1. `.bytes` file represents the raw session bytes and is somewhat human-readable, although you are better off using [`tsh play`](../cli-docs/#tsh-play) or the Web UI to replay it.
+1. `.bytes` file or `.chunks.gz` compressed format represents the raw session bytes and is somewhat human-readable, although you are better off using [`tsh play`](../cli-docs/#tsh-play) or the Web UI to replay it.

-2. `.log` file contains the copies of the event log entries that are related to this session.
+2. `.log` file or `.events.gz` compressed file contains the copies of the event log entries that are            related to this session.

 ``` yaml
 $ ls /var/lib/teleport/log/sessions/default